You start a blog, create great content and wait for the floods of visitors that will soon become part of your community.

 This is where Ninja Outreach comes in; it’s a new tool that makes every stage of outreach easier.

-I particularly like that it pulls in a lot of engagement metrics, not just the usual SEO metrics like PageRank and Domain Authority.
+I particularly like that it pulls in a lot of engagement metrics, not just typical SEO metrics.

 At the time of writing this post, it’s only just out of beta so we should see some great feature enhancements.